breatheco-de/projects/p/career-support/iv-resume/README.md

  2. Save your word document as a pdf and name it "Resume [Name Last Name]".
  3. Add a new section to your SEP called Resume.
  4. Carefully read the following content.
- 2.You will be doing your third pull request!
+ 5. You will be doing your final pull request!
 Please look for the [Student Exernal Profile repository](https://github.com/4GeeksAcademy/student-external-profile) again.
- 3. Find your corresponding student `.YML` file inside the `src/students/` folder.
+ 6. Find your corresponding student `.YML` file inside the `src/students/` folder.
- 4. Update the section about your relevant projects following the indications provided in the rest of this document.
+ 7. Upload your pdf file.

 ### Resources
 You can use the following document as formatting guide: